 - working with our statutory partners to further develop a modern slavery problem profile for Derby and Derbyshire

 Review and approval

-This statement has been approved by our portfolio holder for Health and Communities.
+This statement has been approved by our portfolio holder for health and communities.
 The statement will be reviewed on a regular basis.
-Responsibilities for the statement and modern slavery are designated as:
+Responsibilities for the statement and modern slavery are designated as follows.